 Operation L.I.P.S.T.I.C.K.: Ladies Involved In Putting a Stop to Inner-City KillingsLIPSTICK is the women’s leadership project developed in response to the question: Where do crime guns come from?
 The answer, sadly, is women.
 (Download Fact Sheet here)

 Emerging research shows women and girls enable gun traffickers by buying, concealing, storing and holding guns for felons who can’t get guns legally.Astonishingly, no one has addressed this problem – until now.
 We can make an immediate, powerful and lasting impact on urban youth violence by reducing the willingness of women and girls to engage in high-risk behaviors involving guns.
-CFS is partnering with the U.S. Department of Justice, Massachusetts Department of Public Safety, Harvard School of Public Health, Suffolk County District Attorney, Project RIGHT and other public safety organizations.
+CFS is partnering with the U.S. Department of Justice, Massachusetts Department of Public Safety, Harvard School of Public Health, Suffolk County District Attorney, Project RIGHT, YMCA, City of Boston, and other public safety organizations.

 Our goal is to create a network of educated, active, engaged, and vocal female leaders who are key partners with law enforcement to keep illegally trafficked guns out of our communities.Operation LIPSTICK uses peer-to-peer education and leadership development models to inform women and girls about the dangers of buying, hiding and holding guns illegally, showcase positive role models, and change norms around gun carrying.
 LIPSTICK is a catalyst for community-powered change, impacting both the supply and demand for illegal guns and making our communities safer today.